Agriculture

 What is Artificial Intelligence in agriculture?

-Artificial intelligence (AI) in agriculture applies computer learning from data to bring efficiencies and solutions to farming and the food supply.
-This allows more informed decisions to be made from large and complex and data sets than would be possible by a person alone.
-Image recognition is an example of AI that identifies patterns in data, like an algorithm to identify unknown weeds or pests from a smartphone photo.
-The performance of algorithms can be improved over time with more data, for example with more photos of known weeds or pests in the database, the more accurate the resulting identification becomes.
+Artificial intelligence (AI) in agriculture applies computer or machine learning from data to bring efficiencies and solutions to farming and the food supply.
+This allows more informed decisions to be made from large and complex data sets than would be possible by a person alone.
+For example, AI algorithms used in agriculture, specifically in digital farming, can identify images and patterns in data, and continuously learn from this information, then adjust to make more timely and better agronomic recommendations to optimize crop production for farmers.
+The performance of these algorithms is also enhanced over time with the inclusion of new data, for example incorporation of new sources of field-specific data or hyper local weather information results in faster and more precise agronomic recommendations.

 How can AI help farmers, society, and the planet?

-Technology is opening possibilities in farming, along the entire value chain.
+Technology is opening possibilities in farming, along the entire food value chain.
 Artificial intelligence is one of the technologies leading the transformation of agriculture for the better.
 Consider better decisions on which varieties to plant, recognition and prediction of pest outbreaks, and what and when to apply pest control products based on vast environmental data.
-Incorporation of more data in decision making allows farmers to protect yield and biodiversity at the same time.
+Incorporation of more data in decision making allows farmers to protect and improve yield quality and quantity, while farming sustainability and protecting biodiversity at the same time.

 BASF in AI